Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 *Requirements*:
 * Pause status MUST NOT be set: `PAUSED_EXIT_WITHDRAWAL_QUEUE`
 * The hash of the passed-in `Withdrawal` MUST correspond to a pending withdrawal
-    * At least `withdrawalDelayBlocks` MUST have passed before `completeQueuedWithdrawal` is called
+    * At least `minWithdrawalDelayBlocks` MUST have passed before `completeQueuedWithdrawal` is called
+    * For all strategies in the `Withdrawal`, at least `strategyWithdrawalDelayBlocks[strategy]` MUST have passed before `completeQueuedWithdrawal` is called
     * Caller MUST be the `withdrawer` specified in the `Withdrawal`
 * If `receiveAsTokens`:
     * The caller MUST pass in the underlying `IERC20[] tokens` being withdrawn in the appropriate order according to the strategies in the `Withdrawal`.